fastn-community/todo-app/README.md

 ## Deployment to Heroku (Web)

-Follow these steps to deploy your Fastn Todo-App to Heroku using the Heroku web interface:
+Follow these steps to deploy your `fastn` Todo-App to Heroku using the Heroku web interface:

 1. **Create a Heroku App**: